 As the publishing industry grows, there are many different options for an author to publish their book.
 Hybrid publishing is one popular option that has many benefits.

-When many authors think of publishing, they often only consider two very different options: to sell their book to a major commercial publisher via an agent, or to self-publish their book on their own.
-Commercial publishing is very competitive these days and selling a book to a commercial publisher is a long process that requires a literary agent and can take up to a year before the book is in the bookstores.
+When many authors think of publishing, they often only consider two very different options: to sell their book to a major commercial publisher via an agent or to self-publish their book on their own.
+Commercial publishing is very competitive these days and selling a book to a commercial publisher is a long process.
+This process requires a literary agent and can take up to a year before the book is in the bookstores.
 Self-publishing is quick and efficient, but your book has not been vetted by a publisher.
 However, hybrid publishing combines both options to help an author publish their book quickly, while often providing traditional distribution.

-If you think hybrid publishing is the right option for you, you please visit our website and publish with Central Park South Publishing.
+If you think hybrid publishing is the right option for you, please visit our website and publish with Central Park South Publishing.
 We have successfully published six books since January 2020, with four more in production.

 Please contact us here at firstname.lastname@example.org

 Visit our website here: langtonsinternational.com/central-park-publishing